We affirm Biblical authority.

 We love worship.

-We offer a traditional and a contemporary worship service on Sunday mornings.
+We gather for a vibrant, multi-faceted worship service on Sunday mornings.
 Other opportunities are provided throughout the week.
-You may hear a hymn, a praise chorus, an organ or a guitar, a spontaneous prayer or a prayer from one of the church fathers on any given Sunday.
+You may hear a hymn or a praise song, an organ or a guitar, a spontaneous prayer or a prayer from The Book of Common Prayer on any given Sunday.
 Our goal is to offer authentic worship to God, and we draw upon a wide range of resources available in the broad Christian tradition.

 We respect other Christian traditions and have many ministry partners.